-At the Tony Award winning La Jolla Playhouse, as the Managing Director, Steven ran a four venue theatre complex that produced over 300 performances per season, and produced 28 plays during his tenure, including ten world premieres.
+At the Tony Award winning La Jolla Playhouse, as the Managing Director, Steven ran a four venue theatre complex presenting over 300 performances per season, and produced 28 plays during his tenure, including ten world premieres.
 With an operating budget of $15 million, he supervised a staff of over 100, a part time staff of 125 and directed all strategic planning, financial management, fund raising and marketing.
 The Playhouse has received more than 300 awards for theatre excellence and is nationally acclaimed for its innovative productions of classics, new plays and musicals.
 Numerous Playhouse productions have moved to Broadway, garnering a total of 38 Tony Awards.

 The block buster Tony Award winning musical Jersey Boys was created at La Jolla Playhouse and during Steven’s tenure he was part of the team that successfully transferred the production to Broadway, as well as Chicago, London and the national tour.
 Steven was also part of the team that moved the musicals Cry Baby and Memphis and the plays The Farnsworth Invention and 33 Variations to Broadway.